-[#] Stated at gross.
-Commitments and contingencies excluding all derivatives. ^ Net mark-to-market for derivative embedded with the loans are reported herein. @ Cash and short-term funds excluding cash in hand.
+Stated at gross.
+Commitments and contingencies excluding all derivatives.
+Net mark-to-market for derivative embedded with the loans

 In the event of default, the loans would be classified as impaired only when they are overdue for a period of 90 days or more.
 For loans where no default had occurred but have objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (a "loss event") and that loss event (or events) has an impact on the estimated future cash flows of the financial assets that can be reliably estimated and impairment losses will be incurred, these loans would be tagged as "credit-impaired".